Trojan122345/SudokuSolver/README.md

 The goal is to create an app that can solve and possibly create new sudoku.

 As of now there is:
-  - A writable sudoku grid - classic sudoku finalNumber grid that reacts to mouse events and when active also specific key presses (numbers to write, backpase and delete to erase and arrows to move around the grid)
+  - A writable sudoku grid - classic sudoku finalDigit grid that reacts to mouse events and when active also specific key presses (digits to write, backpase and delete to erase and arrows to move around the grid)
   - Three buttons
       - one to start the solving algorithm
       - one to erase the grid